wildfly/wildfly-charts/charts/wildfly/README.md

 NOTE: Configuring a `route` and an `ingress` are exclusive.
 If both are enabled and you are deploying on Openshift then a `route` will be created.
 If you are deploying on Kubernetes then an `ingress` will be created.

+The template provide also an `extraObjects`, which is a free-form set of additional Kubernetes manifests that will be deployed alongside with the Application.
+A typical example is to create a PVC that will be later mounted to the container as a single deployment unit.